AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/asset-concept.md

 # Assets

-An asset is a container for metadata, or static information about the asset (such as location or company), and properties which are references to streams in the Sequential Data Store.
-Assets allow you to retrieve all the stream values associated with an asset and to provide context to this dynamic data.
+An asset is a container for data streams and metadata associated with a particular device or object.
+Assets allow you to group related streams and provide context to the stream data.

+When you create an asset, you select a namespace and a set of streams within that namespace.
+Assets typically represent devices with multiple data streams, but you can create an asset with only one stream if needed.

+Use the asset explorer in the OCS Portal to create assets, then visualize data streams and properties to troubleshoot and analyze the associated devices.
+You can create assets as needed, create them from an asset type, which acts as a template for creating similar assets, and generate them based on stream naming patterns using asset rules.

 ## PI Server counterpart